Spurs v Charlton Athletic Match Reports

 Teams :

-Charlton – A. Wright, Trevor Smith, Searle, James, Jobling, Pugsley, Harold Hobbis, Yardley, Pearce, Blackwell, George Robinson
+Charlton – Harry Wright, Trevor Smith, Searle, Wilf James, Joe Jobling, John Pugsley, Harold Hobbis, Yardley, Cyril Pearce, Jack Blackwell, George Robinson

 Colours : – Red shirts with white collar, White knickers